How to say CAR in Spanish

 What meanings do CARRO, COCHE and AUTO have in your country?

-Please let us know in the comments so we can help everyone.
+Please let us know on one of social media accounts so we can help everyone.